-Assistant Professor of Music Performance
+Associate Director of Bands and Assistant Professor of Music Performance

 Associate Director of Bands

 Dr. Hand is pursuing research and study of works for wind band by female composers.
-For this work, she was awarded an ASPIRE start-up grant from Ball State University.
-She has presented on the topic at the Indiana Music Educators Association Conference, and is dedicated to programming works by female composers with her ensembles.
+For this endeavor, she was awarded a significant competitive grant from Ball State University to commission two new works and put on a Female Composers Concert in the fall of 2019.
+She has presented on the topic at the Indiana Music Educators Association Conference and the College Band Directors National Association Conference, and is dedicated to programming works by diverse composers with her ensembles.

 Dr. Hand is an avid supporter of community engagement through music.
 Currently, Dr. Hand is the faculty advisor for the Ball State University chapter of United Sound, an organization founded by Julie Duty, whose mission is to teach instruments to people with disabilities and include them in ensemble music making.
 She has presented on disability inclusion at the Capital University Band Director’s Workshop, Minnesota Music Educators Association 2015 Mid-Winter Clinic, University of Minnesota’s Youth Issue Education Network Session, and the College Music Society.
 Alongside colleagues Amy Hourigan and Douglas Droste, her work with Ball State’s Sensory Friendly Concert Series will be presented at the 2021 Midwest International Band and Orchestra Clinic.
 In the summer of 2014, she was selected to participate in the annual international summit for New Audiences and Innovative Practices in Iceland due to her practice.